cloudmesh-community/fa18-523-66/project-report/report.md

 ![SVM Model Results [@image-svm-model-results]](images/results.png){#fig:Results}

 Note that the the values '2' and '1' have been used to represent 'Underperform' and 'Outperform' respectively.
-The results shown above indicate that out of all the twenty-eight stocks in the list, only model predicts that only United Health Group is expected to outperform the market.
+The results shown above indicate that out of all the twenty-eight stocks in the list, only model predicts that only United Health Group (UNH) is expected to outperform the market.
+Checking the news coverage and media for UNH performance yields that it has indeed been outperforming the market.

 The reason for there being a difference in predictions between the real-world and the project model may be attribute dthe various features that have not been considered for the model.
 Features such as total debt-to-equity ratio, market cap, volume etc. would provide better prediction.
 Also, many internal financial factors have not been considered like the financial reports realeased by each company.
 Thus, this model proves that it can be quite challenging (but quite possible) to create a model which predicts the performance of the companies in accordance with the market changes.
 Nevertheless, this could prove to be a ost promising project for future work.